ChhandaNiyogi11/Real-Time-Decision-Support-System-In-Agriculture/README.md

 - **AI Integration**: Enhance decision-making models using advanced AI techniques.
 - **Mobile App**: Develop a mobile app for easier access to alerts and dashboards.

-## Contribution
-Contributions are welcome!
-Feel free to fork this repository and submit pull requests.

-## License
-This project is licensed under the [MIT License](LICENSE).